BeaconFramework/BeaconBroker/README.md

 > * CloudName: name of the federated cloud used by BB, it corresponds with "cloudId" field of the "datacenters" collection o mongoDB

-> * hashMapParam: it is a String representation of an HashMap that contains te following eleemnts:
+> * hashMapParam: it is a String representation of an HashMap that contains te following elements:

 >> * dhcpEnable: set enabled the dhcp for new network segments